robin-crampton/unix-starter-home/README.md

   * restricts access to directories `~/.cache`, `~/.local/state` and `~/.ssh`
-  * removes git-related files and directories created by the installation process
+  * removes git-related files and directories created by the `git clone` above.
-  * removes redundant files such as this README.md
+  * removes redundant files such as this README
   * if running under Cygwin, changes the
     [cygdrive path prefix](https://cygwin.com/cygwin-ug-net/using.html#cygdrive)
     for the user so that drives are mounted on `/mnt/<drive-letter>`